KirilIakovliev/worker_safety_CV/README.md

 3. inference_graph (directory for a graph location / model checkpoint)

-4. training (model configuration and checkpoint path, it is required to extract a tf graph) Link for my checkpoint to obtain pretrained weights: https://drive.google.com/open?id=11_8P8vIOYbEIIJOlvPz4xpHnY64QkUyN
+4. training (model configuration and checkpoint path, it is required to extract a tf graph).
+Link for my checkpoint to obtain pretrained weights: https://drive.google.com/open?id=11_8P8vIOYbEIIJOlvPz4xpHnY64QkUyN

 5. Detection_cases (contains frames where inconsistencies are detected